icinganalysis/icinganalysis.github.io/content/NACA-TR-1215.md

 Note that the term is defined on a mass basis (F17) and then transformed to an energy basis (36).

-Here, the term is credited to Fraser [^6], which was published in August, 1952.
+Here, the term is credited to Fraser [^6] ("reference 18"), which was published in August, 1952.

 The term is generally credited to Messinger [^7], which was published in a journal in January, 1953.
 However, Messinger had presented the paper at a meeting in 1951.